walles/batterylogger/README.md

 boot timestamps, the system sampling's reboot detection and the timestamp logging in general.

+* Replace the start/stop-charging messages by green lines at Y=0 while charging?

 * Make an icon.

 TODO Misc
 ---------
+* Make History.createHistory() create its history by synthetic SystemStates rather than just adding history events.

 * Make sure we support one-finger scaling.
 Maybe there's an appcompat ScaleGestureDetector that supports this?

-* Replace the start/stop-charging messages by green lines at Y=0 while charging?

 * Replace the medians by something else?
 Averages?
 Least square approximated lines?